 Research shows that there is no benefit of IV Ketamine compared to Intramuscular (IM) for ketamine use in psychiatry.

-In order to provide the best care and value to our Ketamine Therapy patients, we use generic ketamine (identical in therapeutic properties) and are able to bring costs down lower than Spravado.
+In order to provide the best care and value to our Ketamine Therapy patients, we use generic ketamine (nearly identical in therapeutic properties) and are able to bring costs down lower than Spravado.

 We do offer Ketamine lozenges in office for people who may be sensitive to the intensity of Intramuscular (IM) Ketamine dosing, or for patients who have a fear of needles.
 We may also use a combination of both to lengthen the treatment experience for some.